 Parent/Child Transfer Exclusion

 Voters passed Proposition 19 in November 2020.
-This legislation affects Parent-Child and Grandparent-Grandchild exclusions and Base Year Value Transfers.
-This legislation is currently being reviewed by the State Board of Equalization (BOE) for guidance and regulations.
-The Assessor’s Office will not be able to answer detailed questions about the legislation at this point in time.
-Visit the BOE’s Proposition 19 page for the most up to date information.
+This legislation affects Parent-Child and Grandparent-Grandchild exclusions, Disaster Relief and Base Year Value Transfers.
+Visit the Board of Equalization’s or Sonoma County Assessor’s Proposition 19 pages for the most up to date information.

 The Parent/Child Transfer Exclusion allows certain transfers between parents and children to be excluded from reappraisal.
 It only applies to real property transfers that have occurred since November 6, 1986 when certain requirements are met and the application is filed.